vincentscode/obsidian-html/README.md

 The output is not very exiting from the get-go.
 It needs some style and structure.
 This is done by using a HTML template.
 A template must have the formatters `{title}` and `{content}` present.
 Their value should be obvious.
 The template file is supplied to `obsidian-html` by the `-t` flag, like this:

     obsidian-html <vault> -t template.html

-Here you can add metadata, link to CSS-files and add unified headers/footers to all the pages.
-[Here's](https://github.com/kmaasrud/brain/blob/master/template.html) an example of how I use the template function on my own hosted vault.

 ### TeX support via KaTeX